shubhambathe1/react-native-countdown-timer-hooks/README.md

 # Pull

 Pull requests are welcome!
-Please make the PR to `development` branch though and not `master`.
+Please make the PR to `dev` branch though and not `master`.
 Thanks.